codepoet80/metube-php-servicewrapper/README.md

 A `list.php` request is a parameterless GET request.
 Client identification is the same as in search: if you set a `client_key` (or `debug_key`) value in your `config.php`, the client must send those values along with the request in the form of a header named `Client-Id`.
 The result will be a JSON structure that enumerates the .MP4 contents of the download folder you configured above.

-### Play
+### play

-Due to the constraints of my target client platform, the **Play** function has limited security and must be passed in-the-clear as a GET request.
+Due to the constraints of my target client platform, the **play** function has limited security and must be passed in-the-clear as a GET request.
 No headers can be included.
-As a result, the obfuscation is similar to the **Add** request:
+As a result, the obfuscation is similar to the **add** request:

 If your `config.php` includes a value for `server_id`, this value should be hidden within the Query string.
 The entire query string to `play.php` should be constructed as follows: